HoGentTIN/hogent-markdown-slides/README.md

 This will create the `html` folder.
 You can always delete this directory if you want to.

-_This step is only necessary if you want to host your slides yourself.
+_This step is only necessary if you want to host your slides yourself on a webserver.
 If you use Github actions (see below), this step is not needed: it will be done automatically when you push to the repository._

 ### Generate PDF